After answering our couple’s questions about getting married in Hawaii, one of the most common questions we get is about how to book travel.

 Ideal for those wanting a more resort-style experience.
 Couples interested in watersports and ocean-based activities will find things to do, but the activity and nightlife options are much more limited compared to Waikiki.

 With quieter beach towns, the North Shore has its charms.
 The remoteness limits accommodation options and nightlife, however, and there is only one major road that runs along the coast, primarily one lane in each direction, meaning you should plan ample drive time for any adventures.
 A rental car is a must in our opinion.

 A wedding at Secret Beach on Oahu's West Side.

 If there’s room in your budget for a rental car, it will improve your experience in Hawaii, but it’s by no means a must.
 We have a blog post Getting Around Oahu that might help you decide.

 For guests staying at the Outrigger Waikiki Beach Resort, your daily amenities fee includes complimentary rides on their trolley (please check for service as it was paused due to Covid-19), and you can get around Waikiki and the Honolulu area by taxi, Uber, and the bus.
 However, a rental car allows you more freedom to explore other parts of the island, like the North Shore, Pearl Harbor, luaus, and popular beaches.

-Hotels charge parking fees, but in some ways you will save money with a car.
-For example, the Arizona Memorial at Pearl Harbor is free, but without a car you’ll need to pay for transportation, which can add up.
-Same is true for many of the popular island tours and luaus.
+Hotels charge parking fees, but in some ways, you will save money with a car.
+For example, the Arizona Memorial at Pearl Harbor is free, but without a car, you’ll need to pay for transportation, which can add up.
+The same is true for many of the popular island tours and luaus.